 Monitoring lightning

 A worldwide lightning location network (WWLLN, pronounced ‘woollen’) was founded in New Zealand in 2003.
-Working with the collaboration of scientists from around the world, the network plots lightning discharge locations seconds after they occur.
+Working with the collaboration20 of scientists from around the world, the network plots lightning discharge locations seconds after they occur.

 Around the world, there are about 45 lightning flashes per second.
 Apart from generating the characteristic blue-white light, radio wave pulses known as sferics are also produced.
-The frequent crackles heard when tuned into an AM radio station during a thunderstorm are sferics from the lightning discharges.
+The frequent crackles heard when tuned into an AM radio station during a thunderstorm are sferics from the lightning discharges21.

 These sferics are registered at the 60 WWLLN receiving stations around the world and provide a near real-time information dataset.
 This information is made available to scientists via a high-speed internet connection provided by REANNZ (Research and Education Advanced Network New Zealand).